Channel apps

 * <p>

-* If a batch fails, it may be retried (as controlled by the return value).
+* If a batch fails, you may retry it (as controlled by the return value).
 When that happens, the subsequent call(s)

 * for that batch will be given the previous result for reference to enable proper recovery logic.